-- Unemployment rate in Houston is currently 5.1% (as of Nov.
-2021) with the mining, manufacturing, trade and transportation, professional and business services, and leisure and hospitality sectors showing the fastest signs of new growth (BLS).
+- Unemployment rate in Houston is currently 4.1% (as of April 2022) with the mining, manufacturing, trade and transportation, professional and business services, and leisure and hospitality sectors showing the fastest signs of growth (BLS).

 - Target industries in Houston include aerospace and aviation, advanced manufacturing, energy, life sciences and biotechnology, headquarters, and transportation and logistics.